jasontan5126/Grad_Cap_RGB_Matrix_Design_Class_Of_2022_and_2025/README.md

 and lots of Arduino code.
 By doing this I was able to display interesting animations, pictures, and text on the LED grid.
 This repository contains all of the Arduino code and header c files containing my bitmap images and some additional functions for good use.

+# Stony Brook Commencement Date for Me: May 20, 2022

 # STATUS: IN PROGRESS